 Keeping your system updated is recommended so the network drivers too.
-When new versions of the software are released, the updates come with bug fixes and address other vulnerabilities that can create problems for users.
+When new software versions are released, the updates come with bug fixes and address other vulnerabilities that can create user problems.

 Step 1: Press Windows + R keys on your keyboard to launch the Run dialogue box.

 Step 2: Open Device Manager by typing devmgmt.msc into the text box and click OK.

 Step 3: Expand Network Adapters and right-click on your network adapter.

 Step 5: Click the option “Search automatically for updated driver software.”
 Once the driver has been updated, restart your computer and see if the issue has been resolved.

 The above steps are for performing manual updates.
 You can also perform updates from the official website of a PC manufacturing company.
 You must know the correct specifications of your computer and windows to download and install the right version.

 In some cases, it so happens that you update the driver, and the error message – ‘Windows did not detect any networking hardware’ pops up.
 You must perform reinstallation to eliminate such errors.